-Passiflora are hardy or half hardy perennial vines that can reach from 4.5 to 9 m in height.
+Passiflora are hardy or half hardy perennial vines that can reach from 4.5 to 9 m (14 to 28 feet) in height.

-They carry beautiful flowers of white and purple, that bloom from late summer to early autumn.
+They carry beautiful flowers of white and purple.
+These bloom from late summer to early autumn.

-Some members of Passiflora also carry attractive egg shaped fruits in the autumn.
+Some members of Passiflora plant genus also carry attractive egg shaped fruits in the autumn.

 Some of the common names for members of the Passiflora genus include Passion Flower, Maypop, and Granadilla.